 Habit tracking is the process of recording and monitoring the frequency and consistency of a desired behavior or action over time.
 It is effective for people wanting to learn healthy daily habits because it provides a way to measure progress, increase accountability and motivation, and make adjustments to their behavior as needed.

 Incorporating small daily habits such as exercise, eating more vegetables, limiting social media, quality sleep, and mindfulness can have a big impact.
+To maintain mental well-being, consider incorporating mental illness healthy habits into your daily routine.
 By making these habits a part of our daily routine, we can see positive changes in our mood, focus, productivity, and overall wellness.

 These are just a few of the many ways to nurture a mentally healthier lifestyle.
 Everyone’s situation is different, so find what works best for you and commit to it regularly.
 The key to success is consistency and taking the time to practice self-care.